 Treasurer Ron Mitts stepped up in 2015 to fulfill the unexpired term of the previous treasurer when she discerned that she could no longer successfully juggle her professional, family, and Party functions.
 The treasurer's role carries unique fiduciary and reporting responsibilities that make him liable for any failure to satisfy strict legal requirements enforced by the Secretary of State, meaning he could face significant jail time.
 Ron lives the conservative Christian principles he so strongly believes.
 He is a strong supporter of the Second Amendment to the U.S. Constitution, free markets, and limited government.
 For the last 23 years, Ron has been a small business owner, traveling the country assisting businesses set up their accounting systems.
 When he is not roaming the country, you will be able to find him working precinct 787 in SE Salem with his wife Becky.

 Karen Darnell and her husband, former Marion County Republican Chair David, reside in Hubbard.
 Karen is active in the community, having run for seats on both North Marion School Board and Hubbard Fire District.
-She is a natural medicine practitioner; she even travelled to China during her studies.
+She is a natural medicine practitioner; she even traveled to China during her studies.
 She is an advocate for natural resource management as the owner of a gold mine in southern Oregon.
+Karen often analyzes legislation dealing with natural resource management for Oregon Citizens' Lobby

 If any member of the delegation is unable to attend an Oregon Republican Central Committee meeting or other state convention (like the party platform convention) one of these listed here will step in to take that delegate's place.